ELKINANY/Book_Store_API/README.md

 ---

-## ملاحظات
+## Notes
-- يجب إرسال التوكن في الهيدر `Authorization: Bearer <token>` للمسارات المحمية
+- You must send the token in the header `Authorization: Bearer <token>` for protected routes
-- جميع البيانات ترجع بصيغة JSON
+- All responses are in JSON format

 ---